install-pinned/.github/profile/README.md

  - the authors of `foo`, and
  - all authors of all (sub)dependencies of `foo`

-to not be compromised.[^1] If one of them is, an attacker may push a malicious package to PyPI which steals your code and your repository secrets (e.g. deployment tokens).[^2] To mitigate this problem, you should _pin_ your dependencies, i.e. use a `requirements.txt`/`poetry.lock`/... lock file that ensures only specific versions (with specific file hashes) are allowed.
+to not be compromised.
+If one of them is, an attacker may push a malicious package to PyPI which steals your code and your repository secrets (e.g. deployment tokens).[^1] To mitigate this problem, you should _pin_ your dependencies, i.e. use a `requirements.txt`/`poetry.lock`/... lock file that ensures only specific versions (with specific file hashes) are allowed.
 This changes the threat model from "trust continuously" to "trust on first use".

-[^1]: More specifically, you hope that the respective PyPI packages are not compomised at the same time when your CI
-      runs.
-[^2]: This often includes GitHub secrets that are not available to the current workflow.
+[^1]: This typically includes GitHub secrets that are not available to the current workflow.
-      By default, `GITHUB_TOKEN` can push new commits, which can be used to rewrite workflows and obtain other secrets.
+      By default, `GITHUB_TOKEN` can push new commits, which can be used to rewrite workflows and obtain more secrets.

 #### What are the actions here for?